JohnIrvine1433/ThemeMaster/index.md

 ### ArkOS (021-02-13 or newer)
 - Place `ThemeMaster.sh` and `ThemeMaster` folder in `/roms/tools`.
-   - NB : on RG351V, if SD2 is being used for roms, installation must be in `/roms2/tools/`.
+   - NB : on devices with two SD slots, if SD2 is being used for roms, installation must be in `/roms2/tools/`.
 - Run ThemeMaster from ArkOS Options > Tools menu.

 ### TheRA